How to Remove Foam Insulation Board Backing

 Use Chemical Solutions

 Now that you have removed a majority of the insulation, you will need to use chemical solutions to remove the last bits.
 You can use either lacquer thinner, nail polish remover or even acetone.
 Acetone is extremely useful in removing insulation foam that was not cured.
 Lacquer thinner is great for removing foam insulation as well, specifically that foam which has dried out.
+Use with caution as both acetone and lacquer thinner are extremely flammable.
 Take care to avoid damaging the wall that the insulation is stuck to when you apply the chemical solutions and apply the solution bit by bit to one area at a time till you get it all off.